Larry Goodman: Desmond and Mac Giolla allegations

-On 9 March 1989 TDs Barry Desmond and Tomás Mac Giolla made a series of allegations about Goodman International in the Dáil.
-It emerged that the Minister of Agriculture had met Goodman on 19 October 1988 and Goodman had expressed interest in Irish Sugar – however in a parliamentary question submitted by Des O'Malley just a month later O'Kennedy denied any "discussions or negotiations" related to Goodman had taken place.
+On 9 March 1989, TDs Barry Desmond and Tomás Mac Giolla made a series of allegations about Goodman International in the Dáil.
+It emerged that the Minister for Agriculture had met Goodman on 19 October 1988 and Goodman had expressed interest in Irish Sugar – however, in a parliamentary question submitted by Des O'Malley just a month later, O'Kennedy denied any "discussions or negotiations" related to Goodman had taken place.
 Desmond indicated that the media had been subject to writs, and called for a tribunal of inquiry into the Goodman Group.
 In a March 1989 Irish Times story, Goodman International denied the allegations made by Desmond and Mac Giolla.
 Goodman said it was shocked by the allegations made and that they were "false and malicious comments".
 "The use of the privilege of the Dail to further this campaign against an Irish company is a matter of the gravest concern," the statement read.